Streams API concepts

 - In the case of writable streams, these are chunks that have been written but not yet processed by the underlying sink.

 Internal queues employ a queuing strategy, which dictates how to signal backpressure based on the internal queue state.

-In general, the strategy compares the size of the chunks in the queue to a value called the high water mark, which is the largest total chunk size that the queue can realistically manage.
+In general, the strategy compares the size of the chunks in the queue to a value called the high water mark, which is the largest total chunk size that the queue would prefer to manage.

 The calculation performed is

 high water mark - total size of chunks in queue = desired size